FlorianMuellerklein/Identity-Mapping-ResNet-Lasagne/README.md

 | Avg-Pool | 8x8 | - |
 | Softmax  | 10 | - |

-**Note:** If using the wide-ResNet, the implementation in the (paper)[https://arxiv.org/pdf/1605.07146v1.pdf] will be slightly different than the one here.
+**Note:** If using the wide-ResNet, the implementation in the [paper][https://arxiv.org/pdf/1605.07146v1.pdf] will be slightly different than the one here.
 They use different preprocessing and a different value for L2.
-This repo stays consistent with the (MSRA paper)(https://arxiv.org/abs/1603.05027).
+This repo stays consistent with the [MSRA paper](https://arxiv.org/abs/1603.05027).

 ### References